 - Generic facts and details about the city you’re visiting

 - Additional suggestions (ours came with spa recommendations) for your city

 You get on your flight/train and head to your destination.
 Other than the flight, hotel, and maybe one activity – the rest of the trip is really up to you.

 We had a phone number for our Pack Up and Go rep who helped us with hotel check-in when they said our room wasn’t pre-paid but other than that, Pack Up and Go really wasn’t involved after we opened our packet other than through the papers provided.

 How Much Does Pack Up and Go Cost?

 Here’s where things tend to get a little sticky in my mind.

 Pack Up and Go surprise vacation prices are all over the place, so there’s really not a great answer to this – but read through my cost breakdown for my trip compared to another pair sent to San Diego to get a better idea of what your budget might get you for more insight.

 Here’s the short answer based on budgets you can choose from the website.
-As of January 2019, prices started at the below for a 3 day getaway:
+As of January 2022, prices started at the below for a 3 day getaway: